Rohan3122k/Superconductor-Critical-Temperature-Prediction/README.md

 - Try XGBoost: Explore boosting algorithms for even better performance.
 - Deploy the Model: Build a Flask API for real-time superconductor prediction.
 - Expand Dataset: Integrate experimental data from real-world superconductors.

-## Summary of the Project in One Line
-**“This project applies machine learning to predict superconductor critical temperatures, achieving 91.81% accuracy with Random Forest, accelerating material discovery for energy, healthcare, and computing.”**

 ### Final Thoughts
 - This project demonstrates AI in materials science.